bradmeiseles/community/GOVERNANCE.md

 ### Supermajority

-A supermajority is defined as two-thirds of members in the group (e.g., non-core maintainers or core maintainers) that require the majority.
+A supermajority is defined as two-thirds of members in the group.
+A supermajority of Maintainers, Core Maintainers, or the union of both is required for certain decisions as outlined below.

 ### Total Maintainership